Learn how to cook collard greens with this super simple and easy southern collard greens and tasty hot pepper sauce recipe.

-Wanna know how to cook Collard Greens?
-Well I am gonna tell ya today.
+Wanna know how to cook collard greens?
+Well, I am gonna tell ya today.

 Southern Collard Greens

-I am using Collards because that was what was available to me.
+I am using fresh collard greens because that was what was available to me.
 This is what a bunch looks like.
 The bundle I bought had three of these and that is the amount I’ll be making today.